-In April, the year-over-year employment change was 2.363 million jobs.
+In May, the year-over-year employment change was 2.363 million jobs.
 This is solid year-over-year growth.

 Prime (25 to 54 Years Old) Participation